MicrosoftDocs/sccm-docs-powershell-ref/pull_request_template.md

-# Pull request for Configuration Manager PowerShell
+# Thanks for contributing!

-Thanks for contributing to the [Configuration Manager PowerShell docs](https://docs.microsoft.com/en-us/powershell/sccm/overview).
-Use the template below to describe your pull request (PR).
+Use the template below to describe your pull request (PR) for Configuration Manager PowerShell docs.
 You may delete any unneeded information from the template.

 ## PR status